Writer’s Suite

 Hotfixes

-- Quick stabilization pass after the 0.73 jump, an intermediate adjustment before the next wave.
+- Quick stabilization pass after the 0.73 jump (intermediate adjustment before the next wave).

 Feature Additions